jm24travelz/GET/README.md

  ![final process - scrub to water](https://user-images.githubusercontent.com/44767760/47995210-8112b700-e12f-11e8-88b3-390b8c68ee70.jpg)

-4)	Once the process is completed, the red LED would revert to green, signalling to the driver that the process is complete, indicating that the driver is free to move out of the washing bay.
+Once the wash is completed, the Green LED will light up inform the driver that the car wash is complete and he can drive the car out of the washing bay.
 (End of Process)

  ![final process - drive out](https://user-images.githubusercontent.com/44767760/47995207-807a2080-e12f-11e8-906d-73a640110e65.jpg)

-5)	An emergency push button would be situated along the washing bay to ensure ease of access in any situation whereby the automatic washing process runs into any problems.
+An emergency push button would be situated along the washing bay to ensure ease of access in any situation whereby the automatic washing process runs into any problems.
 Once the button is pressed, the process would come to a halt, and a technician would come down to check on the situation.
-An additional push button would be in place to reset the whole system.
+The same pushbutton would be used to start the system.

  ![final process - emergency stop](https://user-images.githubusercontent.com/44767760/47995208-807a2080-e12f-11e8-9044-6a37e1a79028.jpg)

 ## Potential Challenges (Prior to the Start of Project)
-1)	With little to no coding and programming background, this project will be an interesting challenge for us to see whether we are able to complete the coding
+1)	With little to no coding and programming background, this project will be an interesting challenge for us to see whether we are able to complete the coding.

-2)	Unsure of the availability of certain specific sensors in school, such as the proximity sensor
+2)	Unsure of the availability of certain specific sensors in school, such as the proximity sensor.

-3)	Usage of proximity sensors would be very tricky as they are very sensitive sensors, this would require multiple test runs to ensure that we get the correct range for the front readings
+3)	Usage of proximity sensors would be very tricky as they are very sensitive sensors, this would require multiple test runs to ensure that we get the correct range for the front readings.

-4)	Setting up of Arudino Circuit Board without much prior experience
+4)	Setting up of Arudino Circuit Board without much prior experience.

-5)	Construction of the Autonomous Washing Bay prototype to simulate the washing, soaping, scrubbing process
+5)	Construction of the Autonomous Washing Bay prototype to simulate the washing, soaping, scrubbing process.

-6)	Time management in terms of completing the project before the dateline including the proper documentation
+6)	Time management in terms of completing the project before the dateline including proper documentation.

-7) Both of us did not process strong electronic background
+7) Neither of us possessed strong skills and background knowledge related to electronics.

 ## Application to Module
-1)	 Applications mainly linked with **Chatper 7: Physical Computing**
+1)	 Applications mainly linked with **Chapter 7: Phyical Computing, Robot.**

 2)	**Conversion of Bits to Atoms**